CountBricks: How to Install TV Antenna in Residential Homes

 1. Verify Reception Zone

-Use your CountBricks project dashboard to overlay FCC broadcast maps on the parcel.
-Confirm orientation and desired channel range before ladders ever leave the truck.
+Use FCC broadcast maps to confirm orientation and channel range before starting the installation.

 2. Choose Mount Location